CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/ORP.3 Sensitization and training.md

 #### ORP.3.A1 Sensitization of Information Security Management [Supervisors, Institutional Management]

 Institutional leadership MUST strongly and actively support safety campaigns and training for employees.
 Therefore, the support of management MUST be obtained before the start of an information security awareness and training program.
-The management MUST be sufficiently sensitized to security issues.
+The management MUST be sufficiently sensitized to safety issues.

 All supervisors MUST support information security by setting a good example.
 Managers MUST enforce safety standards and alert their employees to compliance.